Sushanthashok/Attendance_system_task_1/README.md

-# 🎓 AI-Based Attendance System with Emotion Detection
+# 🎓 Attendance System with Emotion Detection

 This project uses **face recognition** and **emotion detection** to automate student attendance marking.
 If a student’s face is detected, the system marks them **present**, identifies their **emotion**,